cits3007/cits3007.github.io/assets/lectures/lect01--intro.md

   - making an argument
   - writing a report

-- Make sure you're careful in your use of terminology.
+- Do take _care_ in your use of terminology.
 If your answer is unclear or confusing, you are unlikely to be awarded high marks for an assessment.